firtel-t/dmc-100-ble/README.md

 ## Notes
 - Web Bluetooth has specific browser limitations.
 - It will **not** work on iOS Safari.
 Please use Bluefy or other Web Bluetooth-compatible browsers on iOS.
+- When you cannot find device on iOS.
+Please check with nRF Connect App that you can scan and connect to device.